kate-lab/My-Class/README.md

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637186483/classroom/screengrabs/Screenshot_2021-10-21_at_10.44.53_yqxu8h.png" alt="trello board">

+I started my project by building out my backend database and then added my front end React.js app.

 ## Backend and Database

-This was my first Django project using Python as the main language, so it was a steep learning curve to build my back end in this case, butI really enjoyed the precision of Django and the clarity of error messaging.
+This was my first Django project using Python as the main language to interact with a PostgreSQL database, so it was a steep learning curve to build my back end in this case, but I really enjoyed the precision of Django and the clarity of error messaging.
 I could see where things were going wrong and rectify mistakes very precisely.
-I used tableplus to check my database, and built in populated serializers to create the relationships between my collections within the database.
+I used Tableplus to check my database, and built in populated serializers to create the relationships between my collections within the database.

 I had three main collections within my database with various different connections between them.